 Movement and Observer

 Have you noticed that we are always on the move?
 Physical movement, mental movement... as if we can't stay still and steady.
-And even when we happen to exist without 'action' it is as if something is eating us.
+And even when we happen to exist without 'action' it is as if something is bothering us.
 As if our self alone is not enough for us, seems too 'small', 'uninteresting', 'unpleasant', 'uncomfortable' to hold our interest.
-And so, we begin to embellish and enrich the moment with stimuli by resorting to the thousands of aids that our age so generously offers (screens, relationships, substances....).
+And so, we begin to embellish and enrich the moment with stimuli by resorting to the thousands of aids that our society so generously offers (screens, relationships, substances....).

 To learn, add a little each day.